Founders Journey - Baremetrics

 Total revenue from direct sales - Transactional expenses like returns = Net sales revenue

-The Differences Between Net Sales Revenue and Net Sales
+What Are the Differences Between Net Sales Revenue and Net Revenue?

 The key difference between revenue and sales is that revenue can holistically represent a business's income, while sales represent just a portion of that money.
 There are many significant distinctions, such as the purpose for which each revenue stream may be utilized, each income source, and the impact each of these values may have on a company.